 - (Optional) View the policy rule hit-count data for individual appliances in the device group.

-- Click Preview Rules.
+- ClickPreview Rules.

 - From the Device context, select the appliance for which you want to view the policy rule usage data.

-- Select theTimeframeyou want to filter from the drop-down, or specify a Custom timeframe.
+- Select theTimeframeyou want to filter on, or specify aCustomtime frame.

-- Select the rule Usage to filter.
+- Select the ruleUsageon which you want to filter.

-- (Optional) If you have reset the rule usage data for any rules, check forExclude rules reset during the lastand decide when to exclude a rule based on the number of days> days, and within how many days the rules were reset in order to be excluded.
-Rules that were reset before the specified number of days are included in the filtered results.<number of days>days
+- (Optional) If you have reset the rule usage data for any rules, check forExclude rules reset during the lastand decide when to exclude a rule based on the number of days you specify since the rule was reset.
+Only rules that were reset before your specified number of days are included in the filtered results.<number of days>days

 - (Optional) Specify search filters based on additional rule data, other than the rule usage.